-With respect to Telcel, the Supreme Court of Justice (Suprema Corte de Justicia de la Nación) ("SCJN") decided to deny the amparo trials filed by the Company and Telcel, and therefore confirming the ruling issued in the past by Cofetel by means of which it determined the interconnection tariffs for the years 2005 to 2007.
-The result of this amparo trial, do not creates an economic contingency for the Company due to the fact that during the years 2005, 2006 and 2007, the Company paid the interconnection tariffs set forth by the Cofetel in the above mentioned disagreements.
+With respect to Telcel, the Supreme Court of Justice (Suprema Corte de Justicia de la Nación) ("SCJN") decided to deny the amparo trials filed by the Company and Telcel, and therefore confirming the ruling issued in the past by Cofetel whereby the interconnection tariffs for the years 2005 to 2007 were determined.
+The result of this amparo trial, does not create an economic contingency for the Company due to the fact that during the years 2005, 2006 and 2007, the Company paid the interconnection tariffs set forth by the Cofetel in the above mentioned disagreements.

-With respect to Grupo Iusacell, Grupo Telefonica and Unefon, the Company filed an administrative review proceeding, which was resolved on June 19, 2013 by the Cofetel and by means of which it revoked its previous rulings and determined tariffs only for years 2005 to 2007, therefore annulling the tariffs set forth for the period 2008 to 2010.
+With respect to Grupo Iusacell, Grupo Telefonica and Unefon, the Company filed an administrative review proceeding, which was resolved on June 19, 2013 by the Cofetel whereby the previous rulings and determined tariffs only for years 2005 to 2007 were revoked, therefore annulling the tariffs set forth for the period 2008 to 2010.
 Such tariffs are being contested in an amparo trial.
 In the new resolutions, Cofetel determined a weighted average tariff, as it had initially done so with Telcel, which can be applied to Grupo Iusacell, Grupo Telefónica and Unefon if the interconnection rate were not applied and their services were being sold at a price below such rate.